jipolanco/NonuniformFFTs.jl/docs/src/index.md

   meaning that many kinds of GPUs are supported, including not only Nvidia GPUs but also AMD ones and possibly more.

-- This package allows NUFFTs of purely real non-uniform data.
-  Moreover, transforms can be performed on arbitrary number of dimensions.
+- Transforms can be performed on arbitrary number of dimensions.

 - A different smoothing kernel function is used (backwards Kaiser–Bessel kernel by default on CPUs; Kaiser–Bessel kernel on GPUs).